• Skip to primary navigation

 Why It's Great

-Establishing a credit history is easy with the First Progress Platinum Select Mastercard® Secured Credit Card.
+Not only is the First Progress Platinum Prestige Mastercard® Secured a credit card offering instant approval, but it's a great first-choice credit card for new borrowers.
+Establishing a credit history is easy with the First Progress Platinum Prestige Mastercard® Secured credit card.
 Applications don’t require a credit inquiry, so a lack of credit history won’t affect your chances for approval.
-The relatively low APR and quick and easy online application process make this a convenient starter credit card for people with no credit.

 Pros & Cons